KrzakLara/DevopsI3/README.md

 # DevopsI3

-i3
+## 1. Deploy a WordPress container and a MySQL container using Podman

-1. Deploy a Woordpress cotainer and a mysql container using a podman.
-Ensure that the wordpress container can communicate with the mysql container, use the following environmnet variables for the mysql container:
+Ensure that the WordPress container can communicate with the MySQL container.
+Use the following environment variables for the MySQL container:

-MYSQL_ROOT_PASSWORD:my-secret-pw
+- MYSQL_ROOT_PASSWORD=my-secret-pw
-MYSQL_DATABASE=wordpress
+- MYSQL_DATABASE=wordpress
-MYSQL_USER=wp_user
+- MYSQL_USER=wp_user
-MYSQL_PASSWORD=wp_password
+- MYSQL_PASSWORD=wp_password

-Configure wordpress container environment variables as needed.
+Configure WordPress container environment variables as needed.

--Solution:
+### Solution:

-Preparation and Deployment Steps
+#### Preparation and Deployment Steps

-Update Your System:
+**Update Your System:**
 sudo yum update -y

 Install Podman: